[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Figure 1-8

-2. In the Add Deployment Targets section, select the computers (or Computer Groups) you want to apply the policy to by clicking Add, and then click Done.
+9. In the Add Deployment Targets section, select the computers (or Computer Groups) to which you want to apply the policy by clicking Add, and then click Done.

 Figure 1-9